msm-code/ghidralib/examples/README.md

 Scripts to serve as examples, and maybe to ensure everything works smoothly in ghidralib.
 Scripts here are often rewritten Ghidra examples, or very small deobfuscation scripts.

-* [SwitchOverride](./SwitchOverride.py): Fixup a switch statement at the pointer location.
+* [SwitchOverride](./SwitchOverride.py): Fixup a switch statement at the pointer location (in 40 lines of code, [original](https://github.com/NationalSecurityAgency/ghidra/blob/master/Ghidra/Features/Decompiler/ghidra_scripts/SwitchOverride.java) has 110).
+* [DumpHighPcode](./DumpHighPcode.py): Dump high-level Pcode of a function (in 4 lines of code, [original](https://github.com/evm-sec/high-pcode/blob/main/HighPCode.java) has 103).

 ## Everyday use